Registration and Instructions

 results.
 Please do NOT call or email COMAP regarding contest results.

-The Two Sigma Scholarship Award will be awarded to two top MCM/ICM US teams; $10,000 per team with $9000 going to the team members and $1000 to the school represented.
-Awards will be announced in April 2017.
+NEW COMAP is expanding the Two Sigma Scholarship Award to an international award, the NEW International COMAP Scholarship Award will be awarded to the four(4) top MCM/ICM teams from any of the participating countries; $9000 being split among the team members and $1000 to the school represented.
+Awards will be announced on or before April 30th each year.

 the results are issued, each successfully participating team advisor and student will receive a